supermodularxyz/gc-passport-faucet/README.md

 ## Getting Started

-1. Create a Gitcoin Passport scorer and api keys at https://scorer.gitcoin.co
+1. Create a Gitcoin Passport scorer and api keys at https://scorer.gitcoin.co (recommended Scorer Mechanism: Unique Humanity)
-2. Create an Upstash account at https://upstash.com and get url and token
+2. Create an Upstash account at https://upstash.com, create a new database + get its url and get an API token ( https://console.upstash.com/account/api ).
 3. Deploy to Vercel and configure environment variables (see below for more info)
 4. Fund faucet wallet with tokens